kengraf/recipes/Dinners/Shrimp Risotto.md

 ###  Directions

-- Heat 2 tablespoons of the oil in a heavy large saucepan over medium heat.
-Add the shrimp and sprinkle with 1/2 teaspoon of the salt and 1/4 teaspoon of the pepper.
+- Heat 2 tbsp of oil in a heavy large saucepan over medium heat.
+Add  shrimp 1/2 tsp salt and 1/4 tsp pepper.
 - Cook until the shrimp are just opaque in the center, about 3 minutes.
-Remove the pan from the heat.
-Transfer the shrimp and juices to a bowl to cool.
+Transfer shrimp and juices to a bowl to cool.
 - Add the remaining 3 tablespoons oil to the pan.
-Add the fennel and onions.
+Add fennel and onion.
 Cook until tender, about 4 minutes.
 - Add the garlic and cook until aromatic, 30 seconds.
-Add the rice.
+- Add rice.
 Stir until well coated and translucent in spots, about 2 minutes.
-Add the wine.
+- Add wine.
 Cook until the wine is absorbed, stirring often, about 2 minutes.
-- Add the broth, lemon juice, zest, and the remaining 1 1/2 teaspoons salt and 1/4 teaspoon pepper.
-Increase the heat and bring to a boil, stirring often.
+- Add broth, lemon juice, zest, and the remaining salt and pepper.
+- Increase the heat and bring to a boil, stirring often.
 - Reduce the heat to medium-low.
 Simmer until the rice is just tender but still has some bite and the risotto is creamy, stirring often, 13 to 14 minutes.
 - Mix in the arugula.
 Stir until the arugula wilts, about 30 seconds.
 - Add the shrimp.
 Mix in additional broth if needed, 1/4 cup at a time, until the risotto is creamy.